Enlargement of the Eurasian Economic Union: Uzbekistan

 Senate Speaker Ilgizar Sobirov, head of the Uzbekistan parliament's upper chamber, showed support in joining the Russian-led trade bloc on 12 November 2013, after meeting a delegation from the Russian parliament's upper chamber.

 On 29 May 2014, Uzbekistan's president Islam Karimov criticized the union on the basis of loss of sovereignty and expressed his opposition to the project.

-In December 2016, Uzbekistan's new President Shavkat Mirziyoyev, reportedly revisited the topic of Uzbekistan potentially joining the Moscow-led Eurasian Economic Union.
+In December 2016, Uzbekistan's new president Shavkat Mirziyoyev, reportedly revisited the topic of Uzbekistan potentially joining the Moscow-led Eurasian Economic Union.

 In April 2018, Uzbekistan began reforming its import tariffs and regulations to match EAEU norms, in an attempt to develop economic growth and mutual trade with EAEU members.

 In October 2019, Uzbek government officials announced that Uzbekistan will aim to complete negotiations for a free trade deal with the Eurasian Union by the end of 2021.

 In March 2020, Uzbekistan announced that it wished to become a Eurasian Union observer state.

 In April 2020, Uzbekistan's parliament approved a bill confirming the government's intention to seek observer status.
 If the senate approves it, the bill will go to the president, which if signed, a formal request to be accepted as an observer state will be made.

 On 11 December 2020, Uzbekistan became an observer member of the Eurasian Economic Union.
-It is expected that Uzbekistan will seek to obtain full membership by 2023.

 Free trade agreements

 In January 2017, Russian Foreign Minister Sergei Lavrov stated that around 50 countries expressed their willingness to cooperate with the Eurasian Union.
-In March 2017, the President of Kazakhstan, Nursultan Nazarbayev stated that he is optimistic about the future of the Eurasian Economic Union and its potential growth.
+In March 2017, the president of Kazakhstan, Nursultan Nazarbayev stated that he is optimistic about the future of the Eurasian Economic Union and its potential growth.
 He further added that the market of the Eurasian Economic Union countries with their population of over 183 million is very promising and believes that other trade blocs including the European Union, ASEAN, Mercosur, and the Shanghai Cooperation Organisation could be interested in possible future trade deals.
 Some of these relationships are outlined below: